Risk of chronic illness from Lyme disease

 Research on Long-Term Lyme Disease in Children

-A 2001 study by Vazquez and colleagues found that approximately 25% of children developed long-term symptoms lasting six months or longer.
+Vazquez and colleagues reported that approximately 25% of children experienced symptoms lasting six months or longer following Lyme disease.
+[1]

-A 1998 study by Bloom and colleagues reported persistent neurocognitive difficulties, including problems with memory, attention, and processing speed.
+Bloom and colleagues described persistent neurocognitive difficulties including problems with memory, attention, and processing speed in some children after Lyme disease.
+[2]

-These findings highlight the importance of early diagnosis and follow-up when symptoms continue.
+These findings reinforce the importance of follow-up when symptoms continue despite treatment.

 A Parent’s Role in Recognizing Persistent Symptoms

-Parents are often the first to notice when something has changed.
+Parents are often the first to recognize when recovery is incomplete.

-Even when Lyme tests are negative, clinical judgment remains important.
+Even when laboratory testing is negative, clinical assessment remains important.

 Clinical Takeaway